-Additionally, the adhereR package23 will be used to calculate adherence measures (see section 5.3)
+Additionally, the adhereR package23 will be used to calculate adherence measures (see section 7.3)

-All code used to data analysis will be kept for inspection and reuse and hosted in GitHub at github.com/gpessoaamorim/DPhil
+All code used to data analysis will be kept for inspection and reuse and hosted in GitHub at github.com/gpessoaamorim/DPhil_RECOVERY

 References

 1. Food and Drug Agency.
 FDA draft guidance for Industry: Real-World Data - Assessing Electronic Health Records and Medical Claims Data To Support Regulatory Decision-Making for Drug and Biological Products.
 Published online September 2021.